ebarrach/SmartDataProject/README.md

 ## 📌 Project Description

 PolyBase is a secure internal platform designed to optimize project coordination, collaborative planning, and operational traceability.
-It offers both a RESTful backend and a structured web interface tailored to technical teams and administrative managers.
+It offers both a RESTful backend and a structured web interface tailored to technical teams, financial administrators, and project managers.

 The platform enables:

 - real-time employee planning and Outlook-style calendar views,
 - encoding and monitoring of performed vs. estimated task hours,
 - automatic alerts for late tasks, billing overruns, or time excess,
-- integrated dashboards for collaborators and project leaders,
+- integrated dashboards for collaborators, finance, and project leaders,
 - centralized access to documentation and client deliverables,
+- intelligent import of Excel files via DeepSeek with type adaptation,
-- secure authentication and role-based navigation through protected pages.
+- secure authentication with session cookies and role-based page access,
+- complete admin interface for table inspection and CRUD operations.

 ---